fractalbass/data_science/_posts/2023-11-23-data_science_37.md

 Pick 30 random numbers between 1 and 100, and compute their average and do that over and over again 100 times and write down the averages."
 The list that you write down will be random... but it is a special kind of random.
 The [Central Limit Theorem](https://sphweb.bumc.bu.edu/otlt/mph-modules/bs/bs704_probability/BS704_Probability12.html) of statistics tells us that the list of 100 averages will follow a normal distribution.
 (The CLT requires that the samples must have a sufficiently large sample size, usually n>=30.)

-What we are touching on here is the idea of distribution of random numbers.
+What we are touching on here is the idea of distributions of random numbers.
 If I say pick a random number between 1 and 100, that is called a "uniform" distribution.
 However, when I look at the means, I am starting to approximate a different kind of random distribution called a "normal distribution".
 There are many other kinds of random distributions.

 ![Random Distributions]({{ site.url }}/images/random_distributions.png)
 [Source.](https://pages.stern.nyu.edu/~adamodar/pdfiles/papers/probabilistic.pdf)